ShawnTHLIN/Neutron_unfolding/unfolding_gif/README.md

 # The iterative process of GRAVEL  algorithm
 To examine the ability of this unfolding algorithm, initial guess is given a flat spectrum.

 This is a demonstration.
-Actually, the iterative process would be terminated when the iterative number is 8.
+Actually, the iterative process would be terminated when the iterative number arrived 8.

 ![unfolding_process](https://github.com/ShawnTHLIN/Neutron_unfolding/blob/main/unfolding_gif/unfolding_process.gif)